Try Praising.ai free

 Extreme or Emotional Reviews

-Review Bombing and Coordinated Attacks
+Review Bombing and Planned Attacks

-How Google Detects Violating Content
+How Google Detects Bad Reviews

 Automated Detection Systems